Market Equilibrium

 Factors That Shift Equilibrium

-Equilibrium is not static.
-It shifts when the underlying supply or demand curves move. **Demand Shifts:** * **Income:** If people earn more, they buy more luxury cars, shifting demand right and raising the equilibrium price. * **Trends:** If a diet fad makes kale popular, demand rises, increasing the price. **Supply Shifts:** * **Input Costs:** If the price of steel rises, it costs more to make cars.
-Supply shifts left, raising the car price but lowering the quantity sold. * **Technology:** New farming tech increases wheat yields.
-Supply shifts right, lowering the price and increasing the quantity sold.
-Investors analyze these shifts to predict future prices.
-For example, predicting a copper shortage due to EV demand is essentially betting that the new equilibrium price will be higher.
+Equilibrium is not a static destination but a dynamic balance that shifts whenever the underlying supply or demand curves move.
+These "shifts" are what cause the price changes we see in the daily news.
+Demand Shifts: * Income: If people earn more, they might buy more luxury goods, shifting the demand curve to the right and raising the equilibrium price. * Trends and Tastes: If a new health study makes a specific fruit popular, demand rises, increasing both the price and the quantity sold.
+Supply Shifts: * Input Costs: If the price of electricity rises, it costs more to manufacture everything.
+The supply curve shifts to the left, raising the equilibrium price but lowering the total quantity sold in the market. * Technology: A breakthrough in automation can lower the cost of production, shifting the supply curve to the right.
+This leads to a new equilibrium with a lower price and a higher quantity available for consumers.
+Investors analyze these shifts to predict where future prices are headed.
+For example, predicting a massive copper shortage due to the global transition to electric vehicles is essentially a bet that the demand curve for copper is shifting right faster than the supply curve can, leading to a much higher future equilibrium price.

 Real-World Example: Oil Markets